AshMachine/SSW/README.md

 # SSW
-All code from UW School of Social Work Written by MH
+All code the code, Written by MH